 Get a Programmable Thermostat

 You can save as much as 10% a year on your heating and cooling bills by simply turning your thermostat back 10% to 15% for 8 hours.
-You can do this automatically by installing an automatic setback or programmable thermostat.
+You can do this automatically by installing a smart programmable thermostat like this Nest (highlighted on my money savings products page).
 Using a programmable thermostat, you can adjust the times you turn on the heating or air-conditioning according to a preset schedule.
 As a result, the equipment doesn’t operate as much when you are asleep or when the house is not occupied.